OpenAI Previews Voice Engine with No Official Date of Release

 - Open AI is working on ways to authenticate a speaker’s consent to use their voice

-This is way more cheaper than competitors like ElevenLabs, which charge around $11 for 1 million characters.

 However, here is where the problem also lies.
-Voice actors usually charge anything between $12 – $79 for every hour of work.
-The adoption of Voice Engine may leave these actors with no or little work.
+Voice actors usually charge anything between $12 -79 for every hour of work.
+The adoption of Voice Engine may leave these actors with little to no work.

 Read more: OpenAI further empowers ChatGPT with voice and image features